filecoin-project/specs/address.md

 > TODO a better definition of checksums

-Filecoin checksums are the first 4 bytes of the blake2b-160 hash of an Address.
+Filecoin checksums are calculated over the address protocol and payload using blake2b-4.
 Checksums are only added to an address when encoding the address to its human readable format.
-Addresses using Protocol 0 do not have a checksum.
+Addresses under the ID Protocol do not have a checksum.